 The average daily costs are determined from the travel budgets submitted by travelers who have signed up on our site.

-Some category averages are calculated by item (those marked with a 1, while some are calculated by day (categories marked with a 2).
-Not all categories are included in the total daily average.
-This is to ensure that the total daily average is realistic for the amount that one would actually spend if visiting a destination, as not everyone spends money on every category every day.
+Some category averages are calculated per item (those marked with a 1 on the charts, while some are calculated per day (categories marked with a 2).
+Not all categories are included in the total daily average for a variety of reasons, but mainly because not everyone spends money on all categories every day.
+This is to ensure that the total daily average is realistic for the amount that one would actually spend if visiting a destination.

-For example, food is calculated as a daily sum because not all meals are equally priced even though people have to eat all day long.
-On the other hand, entertainment items are averaged on a per-item basis, as sometimes only one activity might be purchased in a day (such as a museum ticket), while on other days there might be several purchases.
+For example, food is calculated as a daily sum because not all meals are equally priced even though people eat several times each day.
+On the other hand, entertainment items are averaged on a per-item basis, as sometimes only one activity might be purchased in a day (such as a museum ticket), while on other days there might be several purchases or none at all.

 Categories that are included in the total daily averages are: